 The foreclosure process varies from state to state, and it is important to research the relevant laws prior to entering negotiations.
 Individual states follow either a judicial or non-judicial foreclosure process, with additional differences between states.
 An experienced real estate agent can guide you as to what legal counsel you may need.

-With the right conditions, buying a home at foreclosure can be a profitable venture.
+With the right conditions, buying a home in foreclosure can be a profitable venture.
 It should be considered in the context of other available properties and take into account your needs and financial abilities.
-When deciding on the property that's right for you, it is important to work with an agent who can keep all options open and guide you to the perfect match.
+When deciding on the property that's right for you, it is important to work with a real estate agent who can keep all options open and guide you to the perfect match.